-New federal laws require businesses to comply with three phases of compliance regulations that began in 2020 and take final effect January 6th, 2022.
+New federal laws require businesses to comply with three phases of compliance regulations that began in 2020 and took final effect on January 6th, 2022.

 If your company owns your phone system, or you are a service provider that installs or manages business phone systems, it is highly likely you will be affected by these new regulations.

 9Line is uniquely positioned as the most affordable compliance solution for phone systems based on the Cisco platform.

 Kari's Law has three components and went into effect February 17, 2020.

 - First, your phone system must allow a user to dial 911 without any prefix or access codes.